 Marrying in a tropical locale?
 Be inspired by the local foliage.
-This invitation from a Costa Rica wedding is a perfect example as it includes a map of the Nosara coastline and an itinerary of the activities alongside custom stamps and calligraphy in white ink.
+This invitation from a Costa Rica wedding is a perfect example, as it includes a map of the Nosara coastline and an itinerary of the activities, along with custom stamps and calligraphy in white ink.

 Set the Tone